Eigenvalues of Curvature, Lyapunov exponents and Harder-Narasimhan filtrations: Convexity

-\begin{corollary}\cite[Corollary 2.2]{Fo02} Let $\mu$ be any $SL(2,\mathbb{R})$-invariant Borel probability ergodic measure on the moduli space $\mathcal{H}_g$ of normalized Abelian differentials.
-The second Lyapunov exponent of the Kontsevich-Zorich cocycle with respect to the measure $\mu$, satisfies the following inequality
+\begin{corollary}\cite[Corollary 2.2]{Fo02} Let $\mu$ be any $\operatorname{SL}(2,\mathbb{R})$-invariant Borel probability ergodic measure on the moduli space $\mathcal{H}_g$ of normalized Abelian differentials.
+The second Lyapunov exponent of the Kontsevich--Zorich cocycle with respect to the measure $\mu$, satisfies the following inequality

 \end{corollary}

 Let $\{c_1,...,c_k\}$ be any Hodge-orthonormal basis of any isotropic subspace $I_k\subset H^1_{\mathbb{R}}$.
 His second variational formula \cite[p.21]{FMZ11} is